milesmcc/personal/content/posts/shynet-never-sass.md

 draft: false
 ---

-Ever since I released Shynet, my open source web analytics tool, several people have asked me if I plan to offer some kind of managed version of the service (presumably as some kind of SaaS).
-While I sympathize with these requests—not everyone wants to manage their own servers, after all!—it's not something that I'm considering.
+Ever since I released [Shynet](https://github.com/milesmcc/shynet), my open source web analytics tool, several people have asked me if I plan to offer some kind of managed version of the service (presumably as some kind of SaaS).
+While these requests are super exciting and I sympathize with them—not everyone wants to manage their own servers, after all!—it's not something that I'm considering.
 Here's why.

 ## Self-hosting is the point of Shynet